Domino987/material-table-formik/README.md

 ## Now with Grid Support

-Add [Material-Ui Grid Props](https://material-ui.com/api/grid/) with gridProps to the columns to order the edit fields within the dialog.
+Add [Mui Grid Props](https://mui.com/api/grid/) with gridProps to the columns to order the edit fields within the dialog.

 ```
 gridProps: { xs: 12, md: 6 }